LogoElectromagnet Maker

 Stage1 draft had torque-only recommendation without dynamic formula trace.Warner formula set now explicitly maps inertia, speed, and engagement time into Md and Mtotal.Checker now flags under-sized torque even when static load looked acceptable.Warner Electric MCC catalog (sizing formulas + tooth clutch boundaries)

-Voltage section lacked clear evidence that different DC coil classes are standard in market offerings.KEB technical specs and Warner catalog both state multiple voltage options / customizable voltage execution.110v phrase is treated as architecture detail, not separate page intent.KEB COMBINORM electromagnetic clutch technical page
+Voltage section lacked clear evidence that different DC coil classes are standard in market offerings.KEB technical specs and Warner catalog both state multiple voltage options / customizable voltage execution.12 volt and 110v phrases are treated as architecture details, not separate page intents.KEB COMBINORM electromagnetic clutch technical page

 Stage1 draft did not quantify real 120-V service spread behind “110v” requests.USDA RUS bulletin cites ANSI C84.1-2016 Range A values (114-126 V service for 120-V nominal systems).Checker guidance now flags direct-line 110-V assumptions that skip voltage-window proof.USDA RUS Bulletin 1724D-114 (ANSI C84.1-2016 voltage ranges, Dec 4, 2017)